-Based on the results of the 2017 Engineering Investigation, the San Bernardino Valley Water Conservation District finds that:
+Based on the results of the 2021 Engineering Investigation, the San Bernardino Valley Water Conservation District finds that:

-- Due to the imbalance between recharge and production since 1993, the Bunker Hill Basin's storage is 566,555 acre-feet below that which is considered full for purposes of this Investigation. - During the ensuing water year (July 1, 2016 to June 30, 2017), the Bunker Hill Basin can be recharged, from all sources, with 743,099 acre-feet of water.
+• Due to the imbalance between recharge and production since 1993, the Bunker Hill Basin's storage is 486,185 acre-feet below that which is considered full for purposes of this Investigation.

+- During the ensuing water year (July 1, 2021 to June 30, 2022), the Bunker Hill Basin can be recharged, from all sources, with 619,981 acre-feet of water.
 This recharge quantity is derived by algebraically adding together the accumulated deficit as of the end of the preceding water year with the estimated quantity needed to maintain the 1993 storage level considered full.
-The BTAC recommends a maximum basin recharge of 265,700 acre-ft.

-• The District should continue to take the necessary steps to work with its partners to enhance its capability to conduct recharge operations, which includes construction of new, or maintenance and repair of existing, diversion facilities, canals, dikes, basins, roads, and other water recharge facilities.
+The BTAC recommends a maximum basin recharge of 282,000 acre-ft. - The District should continue to take the necessary steps to work with its partners to enhance its capability to conduct recharge operations, which include construction of new, or maintenance and repair of existing, diversion facilities, canals, dikes, basins, roads, and other water recharge facilities.
 These improvements are required to ensure that the increasing demands on the Basin, especially during drought periods, can be met.